 the architecture starts to drift;

-Codex understands the task, but not always the overall direction of the project.
+Codex understands the task, but not always the bigger direction of the project.

-That is exactly the problem /goal tries to solve.
+That is exactly what /goal is trying to solve.

-Instead of giving only a local instruction, /goal lets you define a global direction that Codex keeps in mind throughout the workflow.
+Instead of giving Codex only a local instruction, /goal lets you define a broader direction that Codex keeps in mind throughout the workflow.

-The first mistake is to see /goal as just a longer prompt.
+The first mistake is to think of /goal as just a longer prompt.

 Do this task.